a-mhamdi/ros2/Labs/Lab-1.typ

 #import "Class.typ": *

 #show: ieee.with(
-  title: [#text(smallcaps("ROS2 Lab #1: Getting Started Guide"))],
+  title: [#text(smallcaps("ROS 2 Lab #1: Getting Started Guide"))],

   abstract: [
-    This guide introduces the fundamentals of *ROS2* (Robot Operating System 2) using the TurtleSim simulator.
-TurtleSim is a simple 2D simulator that helps beginners understand core *ROS2* concepts without the complexity of real hardware.
+    This guide introduces the fundamentals of *ROS 2* (Robot Operating System 2) using the TurtleSim simulator.
+TurtleSim is a simple 2D simulator that helps beginners understand core *ROS 2* concepts without the complexity of real hardware.
   ],

   authors:
   (
     (